autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 The Autonity Accountability Contract manages the computation of slashing penalties for proven faults at epoch end.
 A slashing model is implemented where a committee member is only slashed for the highest severity fault committed in an epoch.
 The contract implements logic to:

 - Calculate slashing amount based on static (set in the contract, see [slashing protocol configuration parameters](/concepts/accountability/#slashing-protocol-configuration)) and dynamic factors specific to the epoch circumstances.
 See [slashing amount calculation](/concepts/accountability/#autonity-slashing-amount-calculation.
-- Apply slashing according to Autonity's [Penalty Absorbing Stake (PAS)](/concepts/accountability/#penalty-absorbing-stake-pas) model: validator self-bonded stake is slashed first until exhausted, then delegated stake.
+- Apply slashing according to Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/accountability/#penalty-absorbing-stake-pas) model: validator self-bonded stake is slashed first until exhausted, then delegated stake.

 To learn more about the concept see [Accountability and fault detection](/concepts/accountability/).